zwfisher/better_am_pm/README.md

 The default Rails time select control (for 3.2+) gives two select menus: an hours menu with values 00..23, and a minutes menu with values 00..59.
 The minutes are fine, but for users in regions where 12-hour time is prevalent, the hours present an extra challenge.

-Rails allows developers to pass an option (`ampm: true`) to use 12-hour hour inputs, but this replaces the values 00..23 with 12 AM, 01 AM, 02 AM, etc. This results in selectors which read like this:
+Rails allows developers to pass an option (`ampm: true`) to use 12-hour hour inputs, but this replaces the labels for values 00..23 with 12 AM, 01 AM, 02 AM, etc. This results in selectors which read like this:

 > 07AM:30